mcbbaker/genome_synteny/README.md

 Remove blast hits where the subject or query contains a non-primary transcript of the gene (not .1):
 > python3 strip-primary.py removed-all-by-all-hits.blast > strip-removed-all-by-all-hits.blast

-Get the genes for each genome:
+Extract the genes from the gff3 for each genome:
 > less Lod.1TUR.ahrd.pass.gl.gff3 | grep gene > Lod-genes

-Format the genes to fit the MCScanX criteria:
+For each genome, format the genes to fit the MCScanX criteria and append to an 'all.gff' file:
 > python3 prep-gff.py Lod-genes lo > all.gff

 > python3 prep-gff.py Ler-genes le >> all.gff